Skip to main content

 Lost property

-Lost property is handed in at Student Services where it can be claimed by the owner.
+Lost property is handed in at College Engagement where it can be claimed by the owner.
 If it is clearly marked with your name we can let you know it’s been found.
 Lost property is kept for a period of three months after which time non-uniform items will be donated to charity and uniform items sold to raise funds for the Chaplaincy.

 Rewards and Recognition System (RARS)